Soya Chunks: Uses, Benefits, Side Effects By Dr. Smita Barode

 Table of Contents

 In the last few years, the vegetarian diet has been gaining popularity as many people are looking for alternatives to non-vegetarian foods.
-The animal diet contains protein which is an essential part of one’s diet and crucial for the growth of humans.
+The animal diet contains protein, which is an essential part of one’s diet and crucial for human growth.
 However, vegetarians can’t consume meat.
-Alternatively, plant-based protein like soya chunks is now being utilised to meet the protein demand.
-Soya chunks are derived from soya bean which is scientifically known as Glycine max belonging to the pea family (Fabaceae).
-Past reports of the cultivation of soybean started in Asia and US being the largest grower of the crop now.
+Alternatively, plant-based protein, like soya chunks, is now being utilised to meet the protein demand.
+Soya chunks are derived from soya bean which is scientifically known as Glycine max, belonging to the pea family (Fabaceae).
 Soybeans, part of the legume species, contain proteins.
 Glycinin and β-conglycinin.
-Along with proteins, they also contain lipids, dietary fibres, and moisture.
-Let us learn more about the benefits of eating soya chunks as an alternative.1
+Along with proteins, they also contain lipids, dietary fibres, and moisture1.
+Let us learn more about the benefits of eating soya chunks.

 Soya chunks contain 335 kcal of energy per 100g.
-The other nutrients present in soya chunks per 100g2 are:
+The other nutrients present in soya chunks per 100gm are2:

 The potential soya chunks benefits are:

 Soya chunks may have low saturated fat compared to animal-based proteins.
-It may also have low-density lipoprotein (bad cholesterol) and triglycerides in low quantity.
-This may prevent the risk related to cardiovascular diseases like diabetes and obesity.1 Based on this soya chunks may use against cardiovascular diseases.
+It may also have low-density lipoprotein (bad cholesterol) and triglycerides in low quantities.
+This may prevent the risk related to cardiovascular diseases like diabetes and obesity5.
+Based on this, soya chunks may be used against cardiovascular diseases.
 If you have heart-related issues, contact your doctor and do not self-medicate.

-Soya chunks benefits for females in, hot flashes are a symptom of menopause and can be due to decreased estrogen levels.
+Soya chunks benefits for females in hot flashes are a symptom of menopause and can be due to decreased estrogen levels.
 Isoflavones present in soybeans have a chemical structure similar to estrogen.
 Regular intake of soya chunks containing isoflavones may potentially give the same result.
 Isoflavones bind weakly to estrogen receptors and may give estrogen-like activity.
 This helps because ovaries stop producing estrogen during menopause.
-Therefore when isoflavones might give estrogen-like activity they may help reduce the symptoms.1 If you have any of these symptoms consult your doctor and do not self-medicate.
+Therefore, when isoflavones might give estrogen-like activity, they may help reduce the symptoms5.
+If you have any of these symptoms, consult your doctor and do not self-medicate.

 Bone loss is another condition associated with menopause.
 Soya chunks are rich in proteins as well as isoflavones and calcium.
 It may prevent the risk of osteoporosis and may improve brain health.
-A study reviewed that soy protein consumption may influence bone mineral density.
-In addition, a reduction in bone resorption turnover rate may be observed in many randomized control trials.
-Another study showed women who consumed soy protein isolate may have lower markers of bone turnover when compared to placebo.1 If you have any bone-related problems consult your doctor and do not self-medicate.
+A study5 reviewed that soya protein consumption may influence bone mineral density.
+In addition, a reduction in bone resorption turnover rate may be observed in many randomised controlled trials.
+Another study8 showed that women who consumed soya protein isolate may have lower markers of bone turnover when compared to placebo.1 If you have any bone-related problems, consult your doctor and do not self-medicate.

 Soya chunks may help in cancer elimination as they are rich in various nutrients.
-These nutrients may inhibit abnormal cell division and may serve as an anti-cancer inhibitor in various forms of cancer.1 The presence of genistein, an isoflavone may block cancer tumors and may provide nourishment for proper growth.5 If you have any cancer-related problems consult your doctor and do not self-medicate.
+These nutrients may inhibit abnormal cell division and may serve as an anti-cancer inhibitor in various forms of cancer.
+The presence of genistein, an isoflavone, may block cancer tumours and may provide nourishment for proper growth9.
+If you have any cancer-related problems, consult your doctor and do not self-medicate.

-Soy chunks are rich in proteins and fewer carbohydrates.
-The regular consumption of soy chunks may help in weight loss.
-Soy protein may control hyperglycemia and hyperlipidemia which indirectly may help in reducing weight.
+Soya chunks are rich in protein and have fewer carbohydrates.
+The regular consumption of soya chunks may help in weight loss5.
+Soya protein may control hyperglycemia and hyperlipidemia, which indirectly may help in reducing weight.
 If you are obese and want to lose weight, consult your doctor.
 Do not self-medicate.

-For instance, soya chunks are a good source of arginine and glycine, which are crucial nutrients in the urea cycle and collagen synthesis.1
+For instance, soya chunks are a good source of arginine and glycine, which are crucial nutrients in the urea cycle and collagen synthesis5.

 Though there are studies that show the benefits of soya chunks in various conditions, these are insufficient and there is a need for further studies to establish the true extent of the benefits of soya chunks on human health.

 You can incorporate soya chunks into your meals regularly.
-Soya chunks have to boil and then can be incorporated into many dishes.
+Soya chunks have to be boiled and then can be incorporated into many dishes.
 A few ways to do this are:

 You must consult a qualified doctor before taking soya chunks or any herbal supplements.
 Do not discontinue or replace an ongoing treatment of modern medicine with an ayurvedic/herbal preparation without consulting a qualified doctor.